dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

     }
     ```

-4. Update your `Startup.cs` to include the Authorization and to accept bearer tokens.
+4. Update your `Startup.cs` to include the authorization middleware and to accept bearer tokens.

-    I Like to keep the aut logic in a seperate class.
+    I Like to keep the auth logic in a seperate class.
 So I created these extension methods.
     ```csharp
     public static class AzureAdModule
     {